ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

 *Fig 4: Membership_year-age, gradient scatter plot with histograms*

-Figure 4 shows that a majority of users are recently signed up to the app, and the mean value of around 53 holds in general for all lengths of membership.
+Figure 4 shows that a majority of users are recently signed up to the app, and the mean value of around fifty-three holds in general for all lengths of membership.

 **Age vs Income**